RealWeeks/guerilla-backbone-overview/README.md

 ## Necessary Skills

--   Knowledge of basic MVC pattern
+-   Knowledge of basic MVC pattern and their parts
 -   Some front end framework knowledge
 -   Javascript
 -   Maybe Rails?
 Idk, we'll see